Nobelium: Discovery

 Meanwhile, in Dubna, experiments were carried out in 1958 and 1960 aiming to synthesize element 102 as well.
-The first 1958 experiment bombarded plutonium-239 and -241 with oxygen-16 ions.
-Some alpha decays with energies just over 8.5 MeV were observed, and they were assigned to ^{251,252,253}102, although the team wrote that formation of isotopes from lead or bismuth impurities (which would not produce nobelium) could not be ruled out.
+The first 1958 experiment bombarded ^{239}Pu and ^{241}Pu with ^{16}O ions.
+Some alpha decays with energies just over 8.5 MeV were observed, and they were assigned to ^{251,252,253}No, although the team wrote that formation of isotopes from lead or bismuth impurities (which would not produce nobelium) could not be ruled out.
 While later 1958 experiments noted that new isotopes could be produced from mercury, thallium, lead, or bismuth impurities, the scientists still stood by their conclusion that element 102 could be produced from this reaction, mentioning a half-life of under 30 seconds and a decay energy of (8.8 ± 0.5) MeV.
 Later 1960 experiments proved that these were background effects.
 1967 experiments also lowered the decay energy to (8.6 ± 0.4) MeV, but both values are too high to possibly match those of ^{253}No or ^{254}No. The Dubna team later stated in 1970 and again in 1987 that these results were not conclusive.

-In 1961, Berkeley scientists claimed the discovery of element 103 in the reaction of californium with boron and carbon ions.
-They claimed the production of the isotope ^{257}103, and also claimed to have synthesized an alpha decaying isotope of element 102 that had a half-life of 15 s and alpha decay energy 8.2 MeV.
-They assigned this to ^{255}102 without giving a reason for the assignment.
+In 1961, Berkeley scientists claimed the discovery of lawrencium in the reaction of californium with boron and carbon ions.
+They claimed the production of the isotope ^{257}Lr, and also claimed to have synthesized an alpha-decaying isotope of element 102 that had a half-life of 15 s and alpha decay energy 8.2 MeV.
+They assigned this to ^{255}No without giving a reason for the assignment.
 The values do not agree with those now known for ^{255}No, although they do agree with those now known for ^{257}No, and while this isotope probably played a part in this experiment, its discovery was inconclusive.